 - The Graduate School enters the final graduation decision into MyGradProgram, email notifications are sent to the students informing them of their graduation status, and authorized department users can view their quarter graduation list in MyGradProgram.

-Formal Commencement exercises are conducted at the close of spring quarter.
-Programs also hold separate hooding ceremonies for their master’s degree graduates in early June.
-Information on participating in these ceremonies is posted on the UW Tacoma website at tacoma.uw.edu/commencement.
+Formal Commencement exercises are conducted at the close of spring quarter, on the second Friday in June.
+Information on participating in Commencement is posted on the UW Tacoma website at tacoma.uw.edu/commencement.

 Diplomas are produced approximately 12 weeks after the end of the quarter in which they are earned and are mailed to the student.